Pies & Tarts

 Instructions

-• In a large bowl add the flour, sugar, almonds, cinnamon, and salt.
-Mix it up to combine.
+• In a large bowl add the flour, sugar, ground almonds, cinnamon, and salt.
+Whisk together until combined.

-• Add in the cold, cubed butter, and using your fingertips rub it into the dry ingredients until it resembles coarse crumbs.
+• Add in the cold cubed butter and, using your fingertips, rub it into the dry ingredients until it resembles coarse breadcrumbs.
 Set aside.

 • Generously sprinkle the crisp topping over the prepared fruit.